Accounting Schools in Minnesota

 - 6 not-for-profit schools offer a master’s or advanced degree in accounting.1

-- 2 schools in the Businessweek’s Top Business Undergraduate Programs in 2013: University of Minnesota (39), University of St. Thomas (80)
+- 2 schools ranked in Businessweek’s Top Business Undergraduate Programs in 2017: University of Minnesota-Minneapolis (69), University of St. Thomas (95)

 Read on to continue learning about accounting schools in Minnesota as well as career information for Minnesota accounting graduates.

-There are four schools in Minnesota that had first-time CPA exam candidates (with an advanced degree).
-Of these schools, the pass rate ranged from 25.9% to 72.5%.
-For comparison, the national pass rate was 54.6% for all first-time CPA exam candidates (with a bachelor’s or advanced degree).
+There were seven schools in Minnesota that had first-time CPA exam candidates with an advanced degree in 2015.
+Of these schools, the pass rate ranged from 10.0% to 73.7%.
+For comparison, the 2015 national pass rate was 48.4% for all CPA exam candidates (with a bachelor’s or advanced degree).
 When comparing schools, the first-time CPA exam pass rate can serve as a good indicator of teaching quality, although the percentage may be skewed with smaller programs.
-For a comprehensive breakdown of statistics see the 2014 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.
+For a comprehensive breakdown of statistics see the 2015 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.

 Top Master’s in Accounting Programs in Minnesota